inarizushi/fungus-site/docs/faq/index.md

 ## Where can I learn more about Fungus ?
 We provide extensive tutorials and documentation on our website here.
 There is also a comprehensive online training course suitable for beginners at Udemy.

 ## I've made something cool with Fungus.
-Are you interested ?
+Wanna see?
 Most definitely!
 Please tweet @gofungus and/or post an item in the announcements section of our forum.

 ## How can I upload my Fungus game for others to see?